 2017 has been great so far and you can see our latest monthly cash flow reports here.

 The FI ratio is a simple way to track our progress toward total financial independence.
 Once we reach 100%, then it would may give Mrs. RB40 enough financial security to stop working full-time.
 Personally, I think 100% FI ratio is overkill, but I guess it’s better to err on the side of caution.
 Normally, financial independence means having about 25-30x your annual expenses, which we already achieved in 2012.

 *Caveat – I’m not going to worry too much about tax at this time.
 We’ll deal with it when we hit 100% FI ratio.
-At this level, tax should be minimal.
+At our level, tax should be minimal.

 In 2016, we generated about $38,000 in passive income.
 It was our best year so far, but that’s not quite enough to cover our expenses.
-We spent about $54,000 last year which makes our current FI ratio at 70%.
+We spent about $54,000 last year which means our 2016 FI ratio was at 70%.
 Actually, that’s exactly where I hoped to be, so I’m satisfied with our progress.
 We plan to increase our FI ratio every year until it reaches 100% in 2020.

 For 2017, my target FI ratio is 78%.
 If we can keep increasing our passive income at this pace, then we should reach 100% by the end of 2020.
 Let’s go over our investments one at a time and see where we stand.
 This year, our passive income needs to increase to $42,000.
-That’s a big jump, so it won’t be easy.
+That’s a $4,000 increase, so it won’t be easy.

 *2017 Target FI ratio = 78%

 We’re doing really well so far this year.
 Our expense has been low so that makes the FI ratio looks good.
 The income streams are great as well.
 Here are the details.

 Dividend Income (target $11,500)